 Tyres and spare wheel

 Most of the roads you are going to travel on will be gravel roads.
+Namibia’s excellent infrastructure includes a major road system of which only 5% are tarred or sealed road surfaces.
+The rest is made up of excellent gravel roads.
 Standard tyres are not suited for gravel roads, especially if they are low profile.
 The lower the profile of your tyres, the less capable the vehicle is of navigating, so keep this in mind before your trip.
 You should have at least one spare tyre ready to rumble and should you have to replace it during your trip, always repair the flat one at the first opportunity.
 Last but not least, make sure you have all the proper tools you need to change a flat tyre, in your trunk.

 Another word to the wise: Take along a spare set of keys in case they get locked inside the car or get lost in the desert.